rarellanoc/tikr-statements-scraper/README.md

 Construction In Progress
 Full Time Employees
 ```

+# Troubleshooting

+- If `requirements.txt` fails for dependency conflict, try the more comprehensive `req_firefox.txt`
+- If chrome fails for GPU or hardware acceleration settings, try with firefox (`TIRK2.py`)
+- If python on windows fails for OPENSSL, deactivate that option within your environment (conda, or similar)
+- If chrome version does not match exactly (chrome updated to 132.0.6834.160), 132.0.6834.159 also works for the driver (the last number can vary a bit).

 ## Notes
 This software uses TIKR platform to fetch the data.
 It requires a paid membership in order to extract all historical data, although a free membership would work with restrictions.
 Find more information on [TIKR website](https://www.tikr.com).